 Visitors to a property can be classified as invitees, licensees, and trespassers.

 Invitees are individuals who have the property owner’s express or implied permission to be on the property.
 This includes friends, relatives, or neighbors.
 Because they were invited onto a property, invitees are owed the highest duty of care.
 This means that in the event of an accident, a property owner will most likely be held liable for any injuries caused by their negligence.

 Licensees are similar to invitees in the sense that they also have a property owner’s express or implied permission to be on the property.
 However, licensees are on someone’s property for their own reasons.
 An example of a licensee is a salesperson.
 A property owner does not typically owe licensees as much of a duty of care as an invitee.
 However, it is important to understand that a property owner still has a legal responsibility to warn licensees about any hazardous conditions if they are aware of the hazardous conditions, and if a licensee is not likely to discover the hazard on their own.

-Slip and Falls: This is the most common type of premises liability claim.
-These types of accidents are caused by broken staircases, an accumulation of ice and snow, slippery floors, loose rugs or carpets, defective handrails, loose or broken flooring or sidewalks.
+- Slip and Fall Accidents.
+This is the most common type of premises liability claim.
+A slip and fall is typically caused by broken staircases, an accumulation of ice and snow, slippery floors, loose rugs or carpets, defective handrails, loose or broken flooring or sidewalks.
 According to the Centers for Disease Control and Prevention (CDC), millions of older adults, ages 65 and up, are involved in a slip and fall accident each year.
 Common injuries that result from this type of incident include fractured bones or a head injury.

-Swimming Pool Accidents: These tragic accidents often involve a combination of children and unsupervised or poorly maintained pools.
+- Swimming Pool Accidents.
+These tragic accidents often involve a combination of children and unsupervised or poorly maintained pools.
 Swimming pools need to be fenced and have locking gates.
-A property owner who does not adequately secure a pool with fencing or a lifeguard may be held liable for any injuries that take place in or around their pool.
+A property owner who does not secure a pool with fencing or a lifeguard may be held liable for any injuries that take place in or around their pool.